David K. Shipler: Professional work

 Shipler joined The New York Times as a news clerk in 1966.
 He was promoted to city staff reporter in 1968.
-He covered housing, poverty, and politics and he won awards from the American Political Science Association, the New York Newspaper Guild, and elsewhere.
+He covered housing, poverty, and politics and he won awards from the American Political Science Association, the New York Newspaper Guild, and other organizations.

 During 1973–75 he served as a New York Times correspondent in Saigon, covering South Vietnam, Cambodia, Laos, and Thailand.
 He also reported from Burma.

-In 1975, Shipler spent a semester at the Russian Institute of Columbia University studying the Russian language, Soviet politics, economics, and history to prepare for assignment in Moscow.
+In 1975, Shipler spent a semester at the Russian Institute of Columbia University studying the Russian language, Soviet politics, economics, and history in order to prepare for assignment in Moscow.
 He served as correspondent in The New York Times Moscow Bureau for four years, 1975–79, and as Moscow bureau chief from 1977 to 1979.
 He wrote the best-seller Russia: Broken Idols, Solemn Dreams, which was published in 1983 and updated in 1989.
 The book won the Overseas Press Club Award in 1983 as the best book that year on foreign affairs.

 From 1979 to 1984, Shipler served as bureau chief of The New York Times in Jerusalem.
 He was co-recipient (with Thomas Friedman) of the 1983 George Polk Award for covering the 1982 Lebanon War.
 At the end of his period in Israel he was reprimanded by the director of the Israeli government's press office for breaking military censorship rules by publishing a report about a bus hijacking after which two captured hijackers were killed.

 He spent a year, 1984–85, as a visiting scholar at the Brookings Institution in Washington, D.C. to write Arab and Jew: Wounded Spirits in a Promised Land, which explores the mutual perceptions and relationships between Arabs and Jews in Israel and the West Bank.
-The book won the 1987 Pulitzer Prize for General Non-fiction and was extensively revised and updated in 2002.
+The book won the 1987 Pulitzer Prize for General Nonfiction and was extensively revised and updated in 2002.
 He was executive producer, writer, and narrator of a two-hour PBS documentary on Arab and Jew, which won a 1990 Dupont-Columbia award for broadcast journalism, and of a one-hour film, "Arab and Jew: Return to the Promised Land", which aired on PBS during August 2002.

 Shipler served as Chief Diplomatic Correspondent in the Washington Bureau of The New York Times until 1988.
 From 1988 to 1990, he was a senior associate at the Carnegie Endowment for International Peace, writing on transitions to democracy in Russia and Eastern Europe for The New Yorker and other publications.